Church of the Good Shepherd, Kensington: History

 The Protestant Episcopal Church of the Good Shepherd (Church of the Good Shepherd), Kensington, was organized on the Feast of St. Michael and All Angels, or Michaelmas, 29 September 1868, in the Frankford Market House, on the southwest corner of Frankford Avenue and Adams Street.
 This would be the first Episcopal parish in the City's 31st ward.
 The parish was incorporated in 1869 and admitted to the convention of the Episcopal Diocese of Pennsylvania on 13 May 1869.
-Rev. John W. Claxton, rector of Church of the Advent, a high church/Anglo-Catholic parish located at 5th Street and York Avenue, served as rector while Rev. A. A. Rickert, a deacon, oversaw the day-to-day activities of the new parish.
+The Rev. John W. Claxton, rector of Church of the Advent, a high church/Anglo-Catholic parish located at 5th Street and York Avenue, served as rector while the Rev. A. A. Rickert, a deacon, oversaw the day-to-day activities of the new parish.
 The parish register begins 20 June 1869 and the first entry is a list of eighteen communicants.
 This list could be thought of as the founding members.
 The founding members of the parish are evenly drawn from Emmanuel Church, Kensington, and Free Church of St. John, Kensington.
 Save for one member who came from Emmanuel Church, Holmesburg.
 In 1870 the parish grew by four to twenty-two communicants however the parish's Sunday school had a bustling 205 children.
-Rev. A. A. Rickert continued to lead the parish until mid-1871 when illness prompted him to return to the West Indies.
+Rickert continued to lead the parish until mid-1871 when illness prompted him to return to the West Indies.

-After Rickert's departure, the vestry selected the twenty-six year old Rev. John A. Goodfellow as their next rector.
-A Philadelphian by birth, Rev. Goodfellow had one year stints at St. John's Church, Camden, NJ, and St. Clement's Church, Wilkes-Barre, PA, before receiving the vestry's call.
+After Rickert's departure, the vestry selected the twenty-six year old the Rev. John A. Goodfellow as their next rector.
+A Philadelphian by birth, Goodfellow had one year stints at St. John's Church, Camden, NJ, and St. Clement's Church, Wilkes-Barre, PA, before receiving the vestry's call.
 Goodfellow arrived in March 1872 and immediately went to work.
 During his first sermon he challenged the parish to raise to money to acquire a site and build their own house of worship.
 After the service, $300.00 was raised for this purpose.
 The fund-raising continued and that summer a parcel of land was secured at the intersection of East Cumberland and Collins Streets.
 The parcel was not purchased out right, rather the parish gained all rights to the land provided the parish pay an annual ground rent.
 This system of "ground rents", where perpetual property rights were exchanged for annual rent was typical in eighteenth and nineteenth century Philadelphia.